rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-4-in-post-order.md

 ```

 Note that, since this traversal will visit a node after all of its descendants
-in the unordered document tree (DTU) have been visited, parent nodes have no
+(in DTU) have been visited, parent nodes have no index associated whil a child
-index associated once a child is being visited.
-To circumvent this issue, a
+is being visited.
+To circumvent this issue, a second pass over all the nodes
-second pass over all the nodes is used in order to first determine all node
+is used in order to first determine all the node references.
-references.

 Note that alternative methods are possible, which can be used to circumvent
 a second pass.
-However, all alternatives have in common that they will still
+However, all alternatives have in common that they will increase
-have an increased computational complexity compared to LEVEL, PRE and PRER.
+the algorithm's computational complexity compared to the LEVEL, PRE and PRER
+tree traversals.

 <!-- ======================================================================= -->
 ## decoding